Avocado Ranch Dressing

 Straight on shot of two glass jars with avocado ranch dressing on a marble board.

 To be honest, ranch has never been my dressing of choice.
-Catalina (or French) was my absolute favorite growing up, and to this day, I still lean toward sweeter dressings like honey mustard.
+Catalina (or French) was my absolute favorite growing up, and to this day, I still lean toward sweeter dressings like my honey mustard dressing.
 That said, I do love a savory dressing every once in a while and I know that pretty much everyone adores ranch, so this little recipe had to happen.

 Two glass jars with avocado ranch dressing on a marble board with lemons in the background.

-I have to admit that while doing recipe testing for this post I realized that I’m more of a ranch fan than I originally thought.
+And guess what?
+While doing recipe testing for this dressin I realized that I’m more of a ranch fan than I originally thought.
 Maybe my tastebuds have changed or maybe it’s because this homemade version tastes waaaay better than the store-bought ranch I remember from childhood.
 Either way, I’m not mad about it.

 The result is a delicious, herby dressing that’s just as creamy, if not creamier then regular ranch.
 It’s seriously the best!